icaros-usc/wecook/README.md

 # WeCook

-WeCook is targeting at becoming a benchmark platform for robotic manipulation and human-robot collaboration research.
+WeCook is a platform for robotic manipulation and human-robot collaboration research.

 ## Setup Instructions